-HONOLULU, Hawaii (HawaiiNewsNow) - COVID-19 fatalities at a veterans home continue to mount.
+HONOLULU, Hawaii (HawaiiNewsNow) - COVID-19 fatalities at a Hilo veterans home continue to mount.

-The news comes as members of a large medical disaster response team from the U.S. Department of Veterans Affairs was set to start arriving at the veterans home.
+The latest numbers come as members of a large medical disaster response team from the U.S. Department of Veterans Affairs was set to start arriving at the veterans home.

 On Tuesday, Hawaii County Mayor Harry Kim said he was coordinating with state emergency management and health officials to find safe harbor facilities for the residents who have tested negative.